atkumarvishnu/Student-Management-System/README.md

 # PHPproject
-My Mini Project
+# Mini Project
-This is a website which can efficiently manage database of students applying for scholarship.
+# This is a website which can efficiently manage database of students applying for scholarship.
-The code is simple but it is efficient to manage a large number of students.

 PHP Snippets of the code:
+**
 <?php
 	session_start();